RahulGautamSingh/renovate/docs/usage/configuration-options.md

 !!! note
     Do _not_ use the `baseBranches` config option when you've set a `forkToken`.
     You may need a `forkToken` when you're using the Forking Renovate app.

-## bbUseDefaultReviewers

-Configuring this to `true` means that Renovate will detect and apply the default reviewers rules to PRs (Bitbucket only).

 ## branchConcurrentLimit